bastin-thomas/java_MecanicManager_2021-2022/README.md

 # java_labo_2021-2022
-This Exercise was created by my teachers for the Java/Swing lessons.

-### Project Description:
-The project was to create an app to manage a garage.
+>The project was to create an app to manage a garage.
 The User be able to manage car on car lift and to order piece from another app.
 The Two App used a basic network Library created by the teacher to communicate between them.